 Chasing Outlander in bonnie Scotland

-While leading a recent expedition to the remote corners of the Scottish Isles, GRIND’s Howard Whelan uncovered a world of romance, myth and standing stones where one could easily become lost in time.
+While leading a recent expedition to the remote corners of the Scottish Isles, Zarraffa’s Howard Whelan uncovered a world of romance, myth and standing stones where one could easily become lost in time.

 Wind and rain lashes the eight-stone perimeter of Callanish 3, one of the main historical attractions on the Isle of Lewis.
 Our archaeologist, Dr. Carol Knott, mesmerises us with her interpretation of the stones, how they marked key astronomical moments in the calendar year, and honoured a woman’s role in the cycle of life.